amansrivastava13/Selenium_round/README.md

 # Selenium_round

 Problem Statement:
-We have two run two tests simultaneously using selenium.
+We have to run two tests simultaneously using selenium.
 TEST-1
 1. Open https://www.amazon.in/ and search for lg washing machine
 2. Use filter to get result only for lg brand